Casadila/backjam-ce/README.md

     docker-compose up

-By default, the administrative site is available on `http://localhost:3000`.
+By default, the web administrative interfacce is available on `http://localhost:3000`.
 Create a user account to get started.

 2. Download the client desktop software in the `download` folders for your respective OS.

-On Winwodws, Backjam client needs to run as Administrator mode to install.
+On Windows, Backjam client needs to run as Administrator mode to install.

 On Mac OSX, Backjam client requires permissions under Preferences > Security & Privacy to install.